Social Studies SBQ (Source Based Questions)

 1. Be familiar with current affairs in and outside Singapore

 The textbook is the foundation of the necessary content so it should not be ignored.
 Furthermore, students need to read widely about what is happening in Singapore and around the world.
-The more the student reads, the likelier it will be for them to have in-depth background of any topic.
+The more the student reads, the likelier it will be for them to have an in-depth background of any topic.
 This will help them understand the sources better.

 2. Mastering SBQ skills